OpenEuphoria/euphoria/source/readme.txt

 Warnings / Error Messages During Build
 --------------------------------------

-* When building the Translator library for Borland, an "Internal compiler error" message might be issued.
-This appears to have no effect on the generated code, and the library works fine.

 * When building with WATCOM for Windows you will see "Warning(1008): cannot open graph.lib".
 This can be ignored.